Bank Secrecy Act

 3. Determine whether the bank’s system for monitoring domestic correspondent accounts for suspicious activities, and for reporting suspicious activities, is adequate given the bank’s size, complexity, location, and types of customer relationships.

-5. On the basis of the bank’s review of respondent accounts161 with unusual or higher-risk activity, its risk assessment, and prior examination and audit reports, select a sample of respondent accounts.
+5. On the basis of the bank’s review of respondent accounts179A respondent bank is any bank for which another bank establishes, maintains, administers, or manages a correspondent account relationship. with unusual or higher-risk activity, its risk assessment, and prior examination and audit reports, select a sample of respondent accounts.
 From the sample selected, perform the following examination procedures:

 - Review bank statements for domestic correspondent accounts.

 - Review large or unusual transactions to determine their nature.
 As necessary, obtain and review copies of credit or debit advices, general ledger tickets, and other supporting documentation.

 - Note any currency shipments or deposits made on behalf of a respondent bank’s customer.
 Based on this information determine whether: